TheReal4m4d3u5/soundBoard/README.md

 Avery Jacobson

 I am an accomplished software engineer.
 I grew up in Edina and graduated from Edina High School.
 I have three associate degree, two computer science and an electrical engineering degree.
-I have been working as a software engineer for the last ten years in automation.
-I have worked on embedded systems, medical devices, criticail fight control systems and brokerage applications.
+I have been working as a software engineer for the last ten years as a software development engineer in test (sdet).
+I have worked on embedded systems, medical devices, criticail fight control systems, 3D printers and brokerage applications.
 I also play guitar, piano and trumpet and have been playing instruments for over 30 years.
+I have a whoodle named Wolfgang 🐶.

 Devan Ballantine